+Reference Type: Supported

+Category: Miscellaneous

+ICR #: 10046

-Reference Type: Supported Category: Miscellaneous ICR#: 10046 Description: To use the ^XUWORKDY APIs, you must make sure that HOLIDAY (#40.5) file is populated with each year's holidays for the workday calculation to work correctly.
-If it is not populated, you need to populate i yourself (Kernel distributes this file without data).
+Description: To use the ^XUWORKDY APIs, you must make sure that HOLIDAY (#40.5) file is populated with each year's holidays for the workday calculation to work correctly.
+If it is not populated, you need to populate it yourself (Kernel distributes this file without data).
 Only enter holidays that fall on weekdays, however.
 You can call the ^XUWORKDY routine to calculate the number of workdays between two dates (X, X1).
 It returns a positive value if X<x1 a="" and="" if="" negative="" value="" x="">X1.
-If either date is imprecisely specified, or if the HOLIDAY global is empty, then ^XUWORKDY returns a NULL string.</x1> • The first FOR loop in ^XUWORKDY checks the HOLIDAY global and sets %H equal to the number of holidays between the two dates.
-It is assumed that the HOLIDAY global contains only weekday holidays. • The second FOR loop (F %J=%J:1) steps forward from the earliest date and stops at the first Sunday or at the ending date (whichever comes first) counting the number of workdays. • The third FOR loop ( F %K=%K:-1 ) steps backward from the latest date and stops at the first Sunday or at the beginning date (whichever comes first), counting the workdays. • Then %I is set equal to the number of days between the two Sundays. • Finally, X is set equal to the total counted days minus the number of weekend days between the two Sundays (-(%I\72)).
+If either date is imprecisely specified, or if the HOLIDAY global is empty, then ^XUWORKDY returns a NULL string.</x1> The first FOR loop in ^XUWORKDY checks the HOLIDAY global and sets %H equal to the number of holidays between the two dates.
+It is assumed that the HOLIDAY global contains only weekday holidays.
+The second FOR loop (F %J=%J:1 ) steps forward from the earliest date and stops at the first Sunday or at the ending date (whichever comes first) counting the number of workdays.

+• Then %I is set equal to the number of days between the two Sundays.

+• Finally, X is set equal to the total counted days minus the number of weekend days between the two Sundays (-(%1\72)).

 Format: ^XUWORKDY